‘People just relate’: Americans remember seven months after Humboldt crash

 Richardson said the rise of social media has also made Americans more aware of what is happening outside their borders.

-He said 76,000 football fans will be there when Straschnitzki and Wassermann are guests at Sunday’s football game.
+He said 76,000 football fans were there to hear that Straschnitzki and Wassermann were heroes of the game.

+“It’s a big deal.
+We do a lot of ‘hero of the games’ and with the Broncos I think this might be the very first time it’s not military.
+And then for it to be not military, not American, it’s amazing.
+That’s how big this is.”

 Follow @BillGraveland on Twitter